Lublin: Food and music

 In the Old Town and the immediate surrounding, over 100 unique restaurants, fine-dining venues, cafes, pubs, clubs and other catering outlets are located.
 In the latter half of the 2010s, the robust international community gathered around Lublin's Medical University has impacted the growth of restaurants offering various world cuisines.

-Catering to students, who account for 35% of the population, the city offers a vibrant music and nightclub scene Lublin has many theatres and museums and a professional orchestra, the Lublin Philharmonic.
+Catering to students, who account for 35% of the population, the city offers a music and nightclub scene.
+Lublin has many theatres and museums and a professional orchestra, the Lublin Philharmonic.